Get insider access

 4. Best Lower Mid-Range Audiophile Headphones

 The Philips Fidelio X2HR are the best lower mid-range headphones for audiophiles we've tested.
 These open-backs have a very good passive soundstage that makes music feel as though it's coming from speakers in front of you rather than inside your head.
 It's not as immersive as the more expensive HiFiMan Sundara 2020, which is to be expected.
-But the Philips are just as comfortable to wear for long listening sessions.
+However, the Philips are just as comfortable to wear for long listening sessions.

 The Philips' sound profile is very well-balanced, so these cans suit a variety of audio content and musical genres.
-Fans of classical and pop alike will appreciate their flat mid-range and great treble response.
-But they do lack a little low-bass, which is typical of open-backs.
-Closed-back headphones tend to do a better job reproducing bass, so if you're a techno fan looking for more rumble and boom, the Beyerdynamic DT 770 PRO are a good alternative.
+Fans of classical and pop alike will appreciate their relatively flat mid-range and treble response.
+That said, they do lack a little low-bass, which is typical of open-backs.
+Closed-back headphones tend to do a better job reproducing bass, so if you're a techno fan looking for more rumble and boom, the Beyerdynamic DT 770 PRO are a good option.
 The Beyerdynamic's closed-back design also means they leak less audio, so they're a bit more versatile.
 They're a good choice for studio recording, for instance.
 Of course, their passive soundstage isn't as immersive as the Philips', and their overall response is slightly uneven, with some big peaks in the treble range rendering cymbal sounds piercing.

 See our review